-Jaime Pandis (A-E)
+Jaime Pandis (A-G)

-Ellaina Staldine (F-L)
+Ellaina Staldine (H-N)

-Jason Murgel (M-R)

-Chrissy Murgel (S-Z)
+Eric Peterson (M-Z) Chrissy Rouse (O-Z)

-All students (9-12) are assigned an assistant principal and counselor based on last name.
+All students (9-12) are assigned an assistant principal and counselor based on the student's last name.

 Dual Credit Opportunities:

 All dual credit courses count as both high school and college credit.
 The courses are taught on the campus of Helena High.
 Students are responsible for college registration, cost of tuition, and fees.
 Students must be at least 16 and/or a junior to qualify.
 Math classes require C's or higher to place in for dual credit.
 Due to potential changes in staffing and instructor credentials, the availability for dual credit may not be guaranteed.